alepek/fejk/README.md

  * `path` - The path in the `request` can be expressed as a regex.
  * objects - Objects in the `request` object only needs to be a **subset** of the corresponding field in the incoming Express request.
 This is useful for fields such as `cookies`.

+### function

+As a function, the `request` field is passed the incoming express `req` as a first parameter, and is expected to return a boolean indicating whether the `endpoint` matches or not.

-## `response`
+## `response` [object]

 The response object can contain the following properties:

 ### `status` [number]
 The status code to respond with.
 Optional, defaults to `200`.

-### `data` [object | function]
+### `data` [any | function]
 Optional, defaults to `'OK'`.

+#### any

-* If `data` is an object, that object will be sent as the `body` of the response.
+When `data` is anything other than a function, that field will be sent as the `body` of the response.

+#### function

-* If `data` is a function, that function will be executed with the incoming Express request as its only parameter.
+When `data` is a function, that function will be executed with the incoming Express request as its only parameter.
 The return value of the function will be sent as the `body` of the response.

 **Heads up!** `fejk` does not use the require cache to store scenario files, meaning that **the data function must be [Pure](https://en.wikipedia.org/wiki/Pure_function)**.
 If you provide an impure function it will always respond with the initial state.

 ### `cookies` [object]
 Optional.
 Any cookies to set in the response.
 If omitted no cookies will be set.

-# Sending requests
+# Selecting scenario

-Fejk has one optional query string parameter - `scenario`.
+Fejk has one reserved optional query string parameter - `scenario`.
 This parameter specifies which scenario file to load.
-E.g. if you want to use the scenario from the file `/scenarios/entries.js` and you've specified the `FEJK_PATH` as `/scenarios`, the `scenario` parameter should be `entries`.
+E.g. if you want to use the scenario from the file `/scenarios/entries.js` and you've configured the scenario path as `/scenarios`, the `scenario` parameter should be `entries`.

 If the `scenario` parameter is not specified, fejk will attempt to load a `default` scenario.
-The `default` scenario must be stored in the root of the configured scenrio path and be named `default.js`, or according to the configured option.
+The `default` scenario must be stored in the root of the configured scenario path and be named `default.js`, or according to the configured option.
 See [Configuration](#configuration).

 Example requests:
 ```